usesalt/wikigen/docs/SALT-DOCS.md

 ##### 1. MCP Server Entry Point

-The `mcp` subcommand in `salt-docs-cli` launches the server in stdio mode.
+The `mcp` subcommand in `salt-docs` launches the server in stdio mode.

 ```python
 # Simplified excerpt from salt_docs/cli.py